hanfak/topics-to-learn/general-paradigms/principles/SOLID/README.md

   - There is a trade off, and the need to find out when to apply these principles to get their benefits needs to be known before blindly following them.
   - This leads to overengineering, which is a big problem not only in terms of the code produced but the time spent on something that has no use instead of extra features
 - These are principles, and they are not well formed, thus there are different opinions to what they mean and how they are implemented
+  - These are seen as hard rules and should be followed, but instead they should be patterns and used depending on circumstances

 - https://www.yegor256.com/2017/03/28/solid.html